 The revenue outturn was an adverse variance of £0.367m, an improvement of £1.663m compared to the forecast adverse variance of £2.030m estimated at month 9 (31 December 2020).
 The overall adverse variance for Communities and Reform Portfolio is due to a number of COVID-19 pressures; the reduction of income for the Music Service, Outdoor Education, Sports Development and pressures within the Leisure services contract.
-These pressures have been partially mitigated by the reduction in service provision by the Heritage, Libraries and Arts and Public Health teams for expenditure such as GP referrals and also by vacancies across the Portfolio.
+These pressures have been partially mitigated by the reduction in service provision by the Heritage, Libraries and Arts and Public Health teams for expenditure such as delivery of services in primary care and also by vacancies across the Portfolio.